 Automake will check for compliance to the as-yet-unwritten Gnits standards.
 These are based on the GNU standards, but are even more detailed.
-Unless you are a Gnits standards contributor, it is recommended that you avoid this option until such time as the Gnits standard is actually published (which may never happen).
+Unless you are a Gnits standards contributor, it is recommended that you avoid this option until such time as the Gnits standard is published (which is unlikely to ever happen).